-Press TAB to save the data and move to the right in the same row
+Press Tab to save the data and move to the right in the same row.

-Click any cell to jump directly to that cell
+Click any cell to jump directly to that cell.

 If you don't want to type in everything manually, you can also add data to your Sheet en masse via a few different methods:

-Copy and paste a list of text or numbers into your spreadsheet
+Copy and paste a list of text or numbers into your spreadsheet.

-Copy and paste an HTML table from a website
+Copy and paste an HTML table from a website.

-Import an existing spreadsheet in csv, xls, xlsx and other formats
+Import an existing spreadsheet in CSV, XLS, XLSX, and other formats.

-Copy any value in a cell across a range of cells via a click and drag
+Copy any value in a cell across a range of cells via a click and drag.

 If you do end up with oddly formatted data, don't worry: we'll fix that in the next section!

 Importing a file is simple as well.
-You can either import directly into the current spreadsheet, create a new spreadsheet, or replace a sheet (i.e. an individual tab) with the imported data.
+You can either import directly into the current spreadsheet, create a new spreadsheet, or replace a sheet (i.e., an individual tab) with the imported data.

-I prefer to import the data into a new sheet every time to keep my old data and new imported data separate.
+I prefer to import the data into a new sheet every time to keep my old data and newly imported data separate.
 Alternatively, if you have a Google Sheet (or a CSV, XLS, or other spreadsheet file) saved in your Google Drive account, you can import that directly into your spreadsheet using the same process—just search your Drive from the import window.

-Dragging to copy a cell value needs a bit of explanation, because you'll use this one a lot once you've set up formulas in your spreadsheets.
+Dragging to copy a cell value needs a bit of explanation because you'll use this one a lot once you've set up formulas in your spreadsheets.

 Creating an ordered list of text data

-Contestant 1 to Cell A1, then clicking and dragging the little blue dot in the bottom-right corner of the highlighted cell either down or across any number of neighboring cells.
+Here's an example of how creating an ordered list might work.
+Try adding the text "Contestant 1" to Cell A1, then click and drag the little blue dot in the bottom-right corner of the highlighted cell either down or across any number of neighboring cells.

-Contestant, this dragging action would simply copy "Contestant" to any cells you drag over.
+If there was no number after Contestant, this dragging action would simply copy "Contestant" to any cells you drag over.
 But because the number is there, Sheets knows to increment the next cell +1.

-Now, How can we use this data?
+Now, how can we use this data?

 The basic formatting options in Google Sheets are available above your first cell.
 They're labeled in the image below, but for quick reference while you're working on a sheet, just hover over an icon to see its description and shortcut key.

-As for everything else, the best way to show you how everything works is to dive right into an example.
+For everything else, the best way to show you how everything works is to dive right into an example.

-Since I eat breakfast every morning, let's take some time to make this spreadsheet more user-friendly with some formatting!
+Since I eat breakfast every morning, let's take some time to make this spreadsheet more user-friendly with some formatting.

 There are two ways to freeze rows:

-Click VIEW > FREEZE > 1 ROW in the navigation bar to lock the first row in place
+Click View > Freeze > 1 row in the navigation bar to lock the first row in place.

 Freezing my header row is the first thing I do in every sheet I make.